gbisaga/devops/aws-devops-organizations.md

 - Organizations is global service, multiple accounts in the organization
 - Master and member accounts
   - One master account - can't change it
-  - Member accounts - can only be part on one organization, but can be migrated from one organization to another
+  - Member accounts - can only be part of one organization, but can be migrated from one organization to another
 - Consolidated billing across accounts, since payment method
 - Pricing benefits from aggregated usage - volume discount across all accounts
 - API to automate account creation